Trevoryo2/Trevoryo2/README.md

 Welcome!
-- 👋 Hi, I’m Trevor
+- 👋 Hello, My Name is Trevor
-- 👀 I’m interested in Cybersecurity or Software Development
+- 👀 I am a Computer Science Major interested in Cybersecurity or Software Development.
-- 🌱 I’m currently majoring in Computer Science
+- 🌱 I’m currently majoring in Computer Science at Lincoln Memorial University.
-- 💞️ I’m looking to collaborate on discord or LinkedIn
+- 💞️ I’m looking to collaborate on Discord or LinkedIn
+- ?
+If you have any questions feel free to contact me.

 <!---
 Trevoryo2/Trevoryo2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.